Spring and Mortality in the Julian Alps - Slovenia 2018

 In May 2018 a friend and I decided to go mountain climbing.
 He grew up in a Franconian spa town.
 Since a child, he is familiar with forests and mountains.
 For me, it was the first time in the mountains.

 A gap in the cloud cover and a sportive two-seater-car took us to the Julian Alps in Slovenia, 30 kilometers away from the Mediterranean Sea.
 It was already 8 in the evening when we commenced our ascent.
-Around midnight we passed the tree line.
+Around midnight, we passed the tree line.
 At 2 am we were too exhausted to go any further.
-With one night of sleep deprivation my friend directly passed out.
-I took the chance to time-lapse the milky way.
-Laying in my sleeping bag, falling asleep, the camera kept busy photographing in intervals.
+With one night of sleep deprivation, my friend directly passed out.
+I took the chance to time-lapse the Milky Way.
+Quit lying in my sleeping bag and slowly falling asleep the camera kept busy photographing in intervals.

 Early next morning, we needed two more hours for the last stage to the frn (Slovenian for "summit").

 The day was still young and fresh of cool air coming in from the Northern Alps.
 There we were.
 Strong winds and storm driven clouds around us.
 Then suddenly in the golden morning sun-light, we relished the panoramic experience of this altitude and then again big wisps of thick clouds fleeing away with 100 km/h.
-On the ridge and between the rocks the weather seemed to turne into every condition physics is permitting in an ongoing alternate.
+On the ridge and between the rocks, the weather seemed to turninto every condition physics is permitting in an ongoing alternate.